Toma400/OfLands/roadmap.md

 # Roadmap
 This list here is non-exhaustive, but also non-declarative planning for features.

+### Nearest todo
+- **CODE**
+  - Roads
+    - improvement to performance
+      - use of threadpools
+      - data check by chunks, with smart system going outwards from chunk player spawn in
+    - checks for placement and potential routes (roads should not always go in all 8 directions, see mountains or bridges?)
+  - GUI
+    - move `gui.nim` to `core/gui` (rename to `main.nim`?)
+    - fix Nico's GUI text size
+    - **create proper theme with custom colours**
+  - Entities moving
+    - make list of entities on particular tile and let player select entity
+    - when selected, let player move the entity and show the "path" with cost per tile (and summed up)
+      - make movement "accumulate" travel points and let this reset only after travel is done (meaning if you change route during travel, it would keep the progress)
+  - Locations
+    - make locations' ownership binding possible on factions' file (also via Tiled)
+  - Settlements
+    - list of resources in the particular tile/settlement, with amounts
+  - Emscripten pipeline to support Linux/MacOS?
+  - Other
+    - Fix palette issue
+    - Check optionality of data (both in Tiled exporter and OL's importer)
+- **TILESETS**
+  - More regular textured tiles (actual meadow, trees v2, grass?, singular tree?)
+  - Mountains & cliffs
+    - Hill type following these?
+  - More vanilla regions
+  - Split off PTR map at that point (and include PTR regions then!)
+- **TILED INTEGRATION & TOOLING**
+  - plugin for specific shifting
+    - single ID shift (e.g. 5 -> 30)
+      - useful for changes like moving that dumb rock
+    - mass ID shift (.toml file with `A -> B` pairs)
+      - will be super useful for future landmass tileset?
+  - deAI current plugin for god's sake
+    - fix negative moves

 ### 0.1.0
 - Locations (only the ones that can easily have no assignment, e.g. forts)
   - A way to build empty forts to showcase structure & tie them to permanent map data